 The methods used in our laboratory include tissue culture, exposure of cells to cigarette smoke and e-cigarettes, isolation of cells from murine and human tissues, transfections, RNA and protein isolation, quantitative PCR, Western blotting, histology, immunofluorescence, fluorescence microscopy, flow cytometry, and mouse models of lung disease.
-Training will be provided, but experience is required for this position, and preference will be given to candidates experienced in specific basic science research methods.
+Training in these methods will be provided.

-- Work under the supervision of the principal investigator and senior lab personnel.
+- Work under the supervision of principal investigator and senior lab personnel.

 - Be involved in daily collaborative interaction with other lab members.

 - Collect, analyze and graph the data using basic statistical software (Microsoft Office Suite, GraphPad Prism).